ssmiller25/oreilly-docker-java-shopping/README.md

 ## Kubernetes Deployment

-To use, use a Kustomize file to pull in the configuration remotely:
+To use, use a Kustomize file to pull in the configuration remotely.
+An example is in [example-deploy/](example-deploy/)

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1